41 Of The Best Things To Do In Romania

 Romania is one of the most beautiful places to visit, especially if you get out of the big cities.

-Looking for adventurous things to see in Romania?
+Are you looking for adventurous things to see in Romania?
 Rafting is always a blast, and this is no different.
-Hop into your raft, which is under the direction of your Raft skipper, and make your way down the Buzau river and get drenched by the river rapids.
+Hop into your raft, under your Raft skipper’s direction, and make your way down the Buzau River and get drenched by the river rapids.

 Romania Travel Blog_Things to do in Romania_Mud Volcanoes